Elizabeth Mumper, MD, FAAP, IFMCP

-Dr. Mumper is President and CEO of The RIMLAND Center, established to mentor clinicians interested in children with neurodevelopmental problems.
-Her general pediatrics practice is Advocates for Children.
-Advocates for Families is her practice devoted to the care of children with autism and other neurodevelopmental problems.
+Dr. Elizabeth Mumper is president and CEO of The RIMLAND Center, established to mentor clinicians interested in children with neurodevelopmental problems.
+Her general pediatrics practice is Advocates for Children; Advocates for Families is devoted to the care of children with autism and other neurodevelopmental problems.

-Dr. Mumper graduated magna cum laude from Bridgewater College with a degree in General Science.
-She attended the Medical College of Virginia, did residency training at the University of Massachusetts and University of Virginia, and was invited to serve as Chief Resident of Pediatrics at UVA.
+Dr. Mumper attended the Medical College of Virginia and did residency training at the University of Massachusetts and University of Virginia, where she served as Chief Resident of Pediatrics at UVA.

 Her clinical experience has included five years in pediatric practice, over a decade as Director of Pediatric Education in a family practice residency program, 16 years as clinical faculty at the University of Virginia, and five years as medical director of the Autism Research Institute.
 She is currently on the faculty of MAPS (Medical Academy of Pediatric Special Needs) and is certified by The Institute for Functional Medicine, where she developed the first advanced clinical training in pediatrics for the organization.
 She is a medical advisor to several charities, including Children’s Health Defense and The Autism Community in Action.